RadW2020/bitfitech/README.md

 npm run docs
 ```

 This will create documentation in the `docs/` directory.

-#### View Documentation

-After running `npm run docs`, open `docs/index.html` in your browser to view the complete API documentation.
+Open `docs/index.html` in your browser to view the complete API documentation.